 - Add salt to eggs and slightly beat them.
 Set mixture aside.

-- Add olive oil to large frying pan over medium-high heat.
+- Heat olive oil to large frying pan over medium-high heat and add egg mixture.

-- Add egg mixture, and then peppers and mushrooms in that order when mixture begins to thicken.
+- When mixture begins to thicken, add peppers and mushrooms, in that order.
 Sprinkle in spinach leaves and gently add cheese.

-- With a spatula in each hand, carefully hold omelette in one hand and use the other to fold it into a third of its original size.
+- Using two spatulas, carefully hold omelette in one hand and use other to fold into third of original size.

-- You can experiment with the ingredients or change them to your liking, such as substituting the mozzarella with your favorite cheese.
+- You can experiment with different ingredients or change them to your liking - such as substituting the mozzarella with your favorite cheese.
 However, the mozzarella is what creates the cheesy texture and improves the taste.

-- We usually use two whole eggs and two egg whites to reduce the cholesterol.
+- This is a personal preference, but we usually use two whole eggs and two egg whites to reduce the cholesterol.

-- The omelette in the second photo has no cheese; this is to show the other ingredients.
+- You may notice that the omelette in the second photo has no cheese.
+This is to show the other ingredients.